APCGitHub/Rets-Rabbit-Explorer-Standalone/README.md

 ## Installation
 You can either clone/download this repo.

+One you have the project installed locally, you need to run some npm and gulp commands to get all of your assets set up properly.

-1. Run this to install all npm modules.
+1. **Install all npm modules.**

 	```
 	$ npm install
 	```

-2. Run this to install bower components.
+2. **Install bower components.**

 	```
 	$ gulp bower
 	```

-3. With all dependencies installed we can now start up 	the server and the watchers.
+3. **With all dependencies installed we can now start up 	the server and the watchers.**

 	```
 	$ gulp